deneuxj/SturmovikCampaign/README.md

 ### Using the type provider ###

 The type provider accepts two string arguments: the path to a sample mission file, and a list of paths to mission files separated by semi-colons ";".
 The second argument can be the empty string.
-The first argument can be a relative path, in which case it will be relative to DataProvider.dll.
-If you plan to use FSI, you will unfortunately have to use an absolute path, as FSI copies DaraProvider.dll to a temporary directory, moving it away from the sample mission file you intended to use.
+The first argument can be a relative path, in which case it will be relative to the resolution folder, i.e. the folder containing your project or script.

 ```
 #!fsharp